el2718/FastQSL/README.md

 A GPU version is also provided https://github.com/peijin94/FastQSL.

-FastQSL is free and open-source software, distributed under the GPLv3+ license.
+FastQSL is free and open-source, distributed under the GPLv3+ license.

 -----------------------------
 ## Dependencies